itancio/sokoban/documentation/TESTING_PLAN.md

 ### Unit-level tests

 - undo() should load the previous game state.
-- reset() should the current level to its original state.
+- reset() should load the current level to its original state.
-- move(U) should allow player to move up.
+- move(U) should allow the player to move up if it's a valid move.
 - move(D) should allow player to move down.
 - move(L) should allow player to move left.
 - move(R) should allow player to move right.